jared-richard-clarke/pratt-parser/README.md

 # Pratt Parser

-This repository is the beginnings of an experimental Pratt parser or top down operator precedence parsing.
+This repository is the beginnings of an experimental Pratt Parser (TDOP).